cpichard/filesequence/README.md

 If you don't want to install the whole haskell eco-system, the binaries are available here :

-Linux 64:
+Linux 64: development branch
-MacOSX:
+MacOSX: development branch
-TODO : download links

 To install, just untar, unzip and copy the files in a executable path of your choice.
 If you need another platform, just email me or build the project from sources.